Wyntuition/jekyll-now/todo/02-work-internal.md

 - Radical Candor (feedback approaches, supervisor techniques, etc)
 - The Manager's Path (tech lead, project leadership skills, etc)
 - Regularly: coffee with account leaders and co-workers for project and internal project feedback
+- Prepare to get to know the person personally to best be able to know them to provide guidance

 [KEY GOALS FOR SUPERVISORS]